After more than a decade of accolades and controversy, 'The Wendy Williams Show' ends

 "That first initial decision to abandon everything that I know and to go some place where I knew nobody and hate it, cry every day, work my job and feel like a real outsider and very broke. ...
 I said it was glamorous and wonderful, and really it was torturous," Williams told NPR in 2007.

-That initial push did pay off, launching a career that has taken her to Washington, D.C., New York and Philadephia.
+That initial push did pay off, launching a career that has taken her to Washington, D.C., New York and Philadelphia.

-Over the years, Willams' mouth has landed her into some hot water – one notable clash was between her and Whitney Houston.
+Over the years, Williams' mouth has landed her in some hot water — one notable clash was between her and Whitney Houston.
 In 2007, she spoke with NPR about how she is able to push her guests.

 Her off-the-cuff dialogue is what landed her a daytime talk show.
 Picked up in 2008, The Wendy Williams Show had been nominated for multiple daytime Emmy awards and is watched by millions daily, according to the show's website.
 At its height, her show was a direct competitor with Ellen, another daytime talk show that has recently closed its curtains for the final time.

-Williams' show aired daily occupying a one-hour timeslot.
-Broadcasted live in front of a studio audience, each episode began with the iconic "Hot Topics" segment featuring Williams entering the stage, holding a mug, and gossiping.
+Williams' show aired daily, occupying a one-hour timeslot.
+Broadcast live in front of a studio audience, each episode began with the iconic "Hot Topics" segment featuring Williams entering the stage, holding a mug, and gossiping.
 Williams was always very engaged with her audience, hosting segments like "Ask Wendy" and referring to the audience members as her cohosts.

 The show was known for its hot topics and controversy